NZOGPS/nzopengps/scripts/Suburbs/Readme.txt

 		Without index: 540s With 25s
 	or pre-transform roads to nztm?
 	Pre-index roads in new linz imports.
 Done.
+	FIX UP MapPOIs/NearPOIs.
+Should be doing inside of LINZ area, not ours!
+Needs another join.

 UPDATED TO DO:
 	Changemp should add CityIDX after City=Y